m-takehara/template-java-maven/README.md

-# Template java maven
+# Template kotlin maven

-Java template for Gauge using maven as build tool
+Kotlin template for Gauge using maven as build tool